andikisare/imgmarker/docs/source/start/installation.rst

 FAQ
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you run into issues trying to build ``Image Marker`` manually, you may have PyQt5 installed already, which may conflict with the compilation.
-We recommend making a dedicated python environment for installing ``Image Marker``.
-If you don't want to make a new python environment, try adding "-exclude PyQt5" to the end of the ``pyinstaller`` command, to force it not to compile an older version of PyQt into the executable.
+We recommend making a dedicated Python environment for installing ``Image Marker``.
+If you don't want to make a new Python environment, try adding "-exclude PyQt5" to the end of the ``pyinstaller`` command, to force it not to compile an older version of PyQt into the executable.

 If you're getting a Recursion Error, try following the recommended steps in the error (if available).
 If there are no steps shown, try adding this line near the top of the program's .spec file::